 THIS PAGE CONTAINS THE KEY INFORMATION ABOUT THE SOLIDARITY RESIDENCIES, WE WILL KEEP UPDATING THIS PAGE AS MORE DETAILS BECOME AVAILABLE

-Ukraine Solidarity Residencies (formerly Emergency Residencies) offer residencies and accommodation for Ukrainian and Ukraine-based artists and art professionals that have been effected by the war in Ukraine.
+Ukraine Solidarity Residencies offer residencies and accommodation for Ukrainian and Ukraine-based artists and art professionals that have been affected by the war in Ukraine.
 The aspirations of the collaboration are to promote solidarity by establishing sustainable support networks and finding the means for Ukrainian artists to continue their practices.

 The program was started in March 2022 by a group of independent art organisations who joined together to pool resources and share information.
-The current partners of the programme are AARK, Art Centre Salmela, Connecting Points programme, Fairres, Frame Contemporary Art Finland, Goethe-Institut Finnland, HIAP – Helsinki International Artist Programme, Kristinestad Art Residency, Loviisa Art Support Association, Nelimarkka Museum, Pro Artibus, Tahmelan Huvila, The Finnish Artists’ Studio Foundation, The Finnish Illustration Association Kuvittajat, and Värtsilä Artist Residency.
+The current partners of the programme are AARK, Art Centre Salmela, Connecting Points programme, Fairres, Goethe-Institut Finnland, HIAP – Helsinki International Artist Programme, Kristinestad Art Residency, Loviisa Art Support Association, Nelimarkka Museum, Pro Artibus, Tahmelan Huvila, The Finnish Artists’ Studio Foundation, The Finnish Illustration Association Kuvittajat, and Värtsilä Artist Residency.
 The continuation of the programme is possible due to the support of Kone Foundation, Nordic Culture Point and Ministry of Education.

 Living conditions / Basic Information